Astrodyn94/SNAS-Stochastic-Neural-Architecture-Search-/README.md

 ## Hyperparaeters
 Overall, I followed hyperparameters that were given in the paper.

-However, there were several parameters that were not given in the paper.
+However, there are several parameters that were not given in the paper.

 Ex) Softmax Temperature ($\lambda_{0}$) , annealiation rate of the softmax temperature, parameters regarding the levels of resource constraints

 Specifically, I found that search validation accuracy is highly influenced by initial softmax temperature (See Figure 1 for detail)
 # Run the training code without regularization
 python main.py (can adjust hyperparameters in option/default_option,py)